rems-project/cn-tutorial/NAMING-CONVENTIONS.md

 This document describes our (Benjamin and Liz's) current best shot at a good set of conventions for naming identifiers in CN, based on numerous discussions and worked examples.

-All the list-related files in src/examples have been converted to this convention -- do `ls src/examples/list*` to check it out.
+Everything in the tutorial (in src/examples) follows these conventions.
+Future CN coders are encouraged to follow suit.

 # Principles